-For this work, due to the inherent interdependence of so many material properties, and assuming that the driving factor for calibration is proper fit of experimental data, we can approach the calibration problem as a numerical optimization problem.
-For constant force thermal cycle experiments, strain is measured as a function of temperature at certain stress levels.
-We seek a set of material properties that best matches the experimental data over this set of experiments.
-This can be represented as a mathematical optimization problem.
+Given filtered and synchronized experimental data, the SMA REACT calibration GUI finds the best fit of constitutive model parameters (martensitic elastic modulus, austenite start temperature, etc.).
+Following the thermodynamically consistent model derived by Lagoudas et al., the developed calibration routine leverages hybrid optimization to minimize error between model prediction and experimental data.
+Our tool enables the user to customize the optimization routine as well as the model parameters to be optimized (e.g., bounds and free variables).
+Outputs from the calibration routine include a set of model parameters to be used in future analyses (i.e., material properties for FEA) and a thermodynamically consistent phase diagram based on calibrated model parameters.
+We focus on the Lagoudas one-dimensional constitutive model, but one could leverage the developed framework and extend the software to consider other constitutive models, higher dimensional models (e.g., 3D models with anisotropic effects), and different loading modes (e.g., superelasticity).

-Because of the aforementioned material property interdependence, we use a hybrid optimization scheme to best balance global searches with local optima; when multiple experiments are conducted, this optimization problem is overdetermined so there may exist many local optima.
-Hybrid optimization consists of two main stages: global optimization followed by a local search on the best set of design variables that the global optimization found.
-The global optimization searches the entire space and hopefully finds the small region where the best solution lies.
-Then, based on that point, a gradient-based optimization is implemented to find the mathematical optimum point in that smaller subset of the design space.
-Hybrid optimization has a better chance of finding the true optimum because the preliminary global optimization acts as a “Greedy design of experiments” – it selectively samples points based on knowledge gained in the past.
+For this work, due to the inherent interdependence of so many material properties, and assuming that the driving factor for calibration is proper fit of experimental data, we can approach the calibration problem as a hybrid optimization problem.
+For constant force thermal cycle experiments (ASTM citation), strain is measured as a function of temperature at certain stress levels.
+We seek a set of material properties such that the calibrated constitutive model best matches the experimental data over this set of experiments.